-- 1. Retain green infrastructure including hedgerows, mature trees and existing areas of woodland; and, - 2.
+- 1. Retain green infrastructure including hedgerows, mature trees and existing areas of woodland. - 2.
 Provide good green spaces in the right locations and use green infrastructure, such as hedgerows and small woodlands, to link built and open areas.

-POLICY EG5 Protection of the Countryside within Ercall Magna.
+POLICY EG6 Protection of the Countryside within Ercall Magna.

-New development proposals that would have an adverse impact on the quality and visual appearance of the countryside within the Neighbourhood Area will not be supported unless appropriate mitigation can be provided.
+New development proposals that would have an adverse impact on the quality and visual appearance of the countryside within the Ercall Magna Neighbourhood Area will not be supported.

-- 6.3.1 The Policies will help to protect and where possible enhance the connectivity through and between green spaces and help to achieve the NPPF aim of promoting healthy communities.
+6.3.1 The Policies will help to protect and where possible enhance the connectivity through and between green spaces and help to achieve the NPPF aim of promoting healthy communities.
 These policies will also contribute to the achievement of sustainable development by allowing for the protection of play and recreation facilities that contribute to the environmental, social, economic and cultural wellbeing of Ercall Magna.
 The Policies will make sure that the settlements within Ercall Magna are attractive to visitors and continue to be valued places in which to live, work and invest.
-These Policies will help to achieve the NDP objectives for the environment and valued green spaces.
-The policies will protect connectivity through and between green spaces and areas of built environment and along footpaths and bridleways. - 6.3.2 These Policies conform to the NPPF and the TWLP Policies NE1 Biodiversity and Geodiversity, NE2 Trees, Hedgerows and Woodlands, NE3 Existing Public Open Space, NE4 Provision of Public Open Space and SP4 Presumption in Favour of Sustainable Development.
+These Policies will help to achieve the Neighbourhood Plan objectives for the environment and valued green spaces.
+The policies will protect connectivity through and between green spaces and areas of built environment and along footpaths and bridleways.

+6.3.2 These Policies conform to the National Planning Policy Framework and the Telford & Wrekin Local Plan Policies NE1 Biodiversity and Geodiversity, NE2 Trees, Hedgerows and Woodlands, NE3 Existing Public Open Space and NE4 Provision of Public Open Space.